matkuki/ExCo/README.md

     your version of Python3 (QScintilla2 is bundled with the installer).
 Run Ex.Co. using the command described below in the 'Starting Ex&#46;Co&#46;' section.

   Method 2 - using __pip__:<br>
-  If you have pip installed with your Python 3 installation, you can install PyQt5 and QScintilla2 with the following commands (You will need to run the commands as administrator!):<br>
+  If you have pip installed with your Python 3 installation (needs to be Python 3.5 or higher), you can install PyQt5 and QScintilla2 with the following commands (You will need to run the commands as administrator!):<br>
 ```sh
 $ pip install PyQt5
 ```